Lockout/Tagout (LOTO) Procedures for Power Linemen

 Continuous education is vital.
 Standards and technologies evolve, and so must a lineman’s expertise.
 Staying current with updates to safety standards, such as those found in NFPA 70E, is essential for effective job safety planning.
 You can learn more about how NFPA 70E 2024 updates have changed electrical job safety planning to stay ahead.

-Before starting any task, ensure every circuit is de-energized.
+Before starting any task, ensure every circuit is de-energized when practicable and that required verifications and grounding are completed.
 Master LOTO for line work.

 Primary Sources